Katniss Everdeen: The Hunger Games

 The Hunger Games takes place in the ruins of North America: a country called Panem, consisting of the Capitol and 13 subservient districts.
-During the yearly "Reaping" of tributes for the gladiator-like Hunger Games, Katniss' younger sister, Primrose (Prim) is selected as District 12's female tribute during the yearly public lottery, called the Reaping.
-Katniss volunteers to take Prim’s place.
-Because getting chosen at the reaping is supposed to be an honor, the district's Hunger Games escort Effie Trinket asks for a round of applause for Katniss, but everyone remains silent.
-Instead, everyone in the crowd press their three middle fingers of their left hands against their mouths and hold it out to her as a salute.
-Katniss describes this as an ancient sign for saying "admiration", "goodbye to someone you love", and "respect".
+During the yearly "Reaping" of tributes for the gladiator-like Hunger Games, Katniss's younger sister, Primrose (Prim) is selected as District 12's female tribute.
+Katniss volunteers to take Prim's place.

-After Katniss is brought up on stage, Effie chooses the male tribute for the Games.
-Peeta Mellark is picked, and Katniss remembers something he did to help her when they were just eleven.
-During the time after Katniss' father died in a mining accident, Katniss' family was slowly starving to death.
+After Katniss is brought up on stage, Peeta Mellark is picked by Effie as the male tribute, and Katniss remembers something he did to help her when they were just eleven.
+During the time after Katniss's father died in a mining accident, Katniss's family was slowly starving to death.
 At this time, Peeta threw her two loaves of bread that he burnt on purpose when he saw her looking for sustenance in the bakery's trashcan.
 He earned a beating from his mother for this, but he saved Katniss's life.
-From this point on, she regained hope and strength to keep her family alive.
-The next day, in the school’s courtyard she saw a dandelion.
-This reminded her that she could forage along the districts boundary for dandelions.
-After she looked up, she saw Peeta’s face and could never divide the thought of Peeta and the dandelion that gave her hope.
-Much time later, she had the courage to venture out into the woods, where she later teamed up with Gale to hunt for food for their families.
+This moment gave her the courage to venture out into the woods, where she later teamed up with Gale to hunt for food for their families.